FAQ

 What areas do you cover?

 We cover the whole of Leicestershire and Rutland, supporting the regions NHS hospitals.
-We also support our Air Ambulance and the Birmingham Womens Hospital in the collection and transfer of donated breast milk, for use with premature babies.
+We also support our Air Ambulance and the Birmingham Women’s Hospital in the collection and transfer of donated breast milk, for use with premature babies.

 We follow the guidelines of the Nationwide Association of Blood Bikes.

-All our riders need to have an advanced motorcycle qualification achieved in the last 3 years. example IAM, RoSPA or emergency service equivalent.
+All our riders need to have an advanced motorcycle qualification achieved in the last 3 years, for example IAM, RoSPA or emergency service equivalent.
 If you’re not an advanced rider or your advanced qualification was achieved more than 3 years ago please still get in touch as we will be able to use your skills while putting you in touch with the right place so you can update your test pass.

 In addition to a formal advanced test, we expect riders to be competent at handling and riding a “large” motorcycle.
-It is difficult to define large, but as our group bikes are currently over 1,000cc in capacity then our riders need to demonstrate a competence to handle and ride a motorcycles of this size and weight.
+It is difficult to define large, but as our group bikes are currently 900cc in capacity then our riders need to demonstrate a competence to handle and ride a motorcycles of this size and weight.

 If you do not have personal experience of riding larger motorcycles it is unlikely you will be able to be a rider with us

-Do the riders have to have training other than an enhanced rider qualification?
+Do the volunteers have to have training?

 Is there a uniform?